segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 86 November 15, 2018

+**Today's Progress**: I didn't get much done today.
+Personal life is keeping my away from coding much.
+I did add some more to my organizations page, but mostly I was looking for links to add to my pages that would be valuable.

+**Thoughts**: I should probably look into SEO.

 ### Day 85 November 14, 2018

 **Today's Progress**: I was only able to sneak in a little time to work on anything, so I worked on my Compass project, creating pages for external calendars and another for established organizations.
 These are now available from the events page and the people page respectively.